TatianaMolina-CV/tatianamolina/README.md

 ## EDUCATION AND TRAINING

-**Masters in Project Management** from University of Nice Sophia Antipolis, France September 2006 – June 2007
+**Master's in Project Management** from University of Nice Sophia Antipolis, France September 2006 – June 2007

-**Masters in International Affairs (MBA)** from University of Lorraine, France Awarded an exceptional fellowship from the French government September 2005 – June 2006
+**Master's in International Affairs (MBA)** from University of Lorraine, France Awarded an exceptional fellowship from the French government September 2005 – June 2006

-**Masters in Organisational Management**, with distinction from Tomsk Polytechnic University, Russia September 2000 – June 2005
+**Master's in Organisational Management**, with distinction from Tomsk Polytechnic University, Russia September 2000 – June 2005